 The outer walls may be provided with buttress walls to strengthen them.

 b.
 Eccentrically Loaded Footing

-As far as practicable, the foundation should be so shaped and proportioned in such a way that center of gravity of the imposed loads coincides with the C.G of the supporting area of the base.
+As far as practicable, the foundation should be so shaped and proportioned in such a way that the center of gravity of the imposed loads coincides with the C.G. of the supporting area of the base.